What is a pituitary gland?

 • an oncologist – a doctor who specialises in treating brain tumours with radiotherapy or chemotherapy

-• other healthcare professionals, such as a physiotherapist or dietitian.
+• other healthcare professionals, such as a physiotherapist or dietitian, or a doctor who specialises in disorders of the eyes (ophthalmologist).

-Your specialist doctor and nurse will explain the aims of your treatment and what it involves.
+Your specialist doctor and nurse will explain the aims of the treatment you have been offered and what it involves.
 They will talk to you about the benefits and disadvantages of different treatment types.
 They will also explain the risks and side effects.

 You may be given a choice of treatment options.
 You will have time to talk about this with your hospital team before you make any treatment decisions.